 - lemon zest

-Next, scoop into muffin cups and mound them up in the center.
-(Gluten-free muffins don’t rise like muffins made with wheat do.
+- Next, scoop into muffin cups and mound them up in the center.
+(Grain-free muffins don't rise like muffins made with wheat do.
 Forming them into a traditional muffin shape before baking makes them more appealing.)

-And finally, bake, cool, remove paper liners and top with optional cream cheese glaze if you want.
+- And finally, bake, cool, remove paper liners, and top with optional cream cheese glaze if you'd like.

 For Keto diet: use a zero-calorie sweetener like Monkfruit Sweetener, Swerve or Erythritol.
 Choose either coconut oil or butter.